Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Results and Discussion

-Next CoV strains do not contain such GF sequences of residues in the RBM neither in their RBD, except Rf1/2004, which is located in RBD and with GF surrounded by hydrophilic residues.
-Although we have considered only part of their sequences that better align with RBM of Tor2, it has been demonstrated that the spikes of HuB2013, HKU3, CoVZC45, CoVZXC21, Rf1, Rf4092, and Shaanxi2011 do not use hACE2, a result that is not just a consequence of deletions at the RBD \cite{letko-2020}.
+Next CoV strains in Fig~\ref{fig:bat-clean} do not contain such specific YGF sequences of residues in the RBM neither in their RBD.
+We find the two-letter sequence GF in Rf1/2004, but it is located in RBD and with GF surrounded by hydrophilic residues.
+Although we have considered only part of the sequences that better align with RBM of Tor2, it has been demonstrated that the spikes of HuB2013, HKU3, CoVZC45, CoVZXC21, Rf1, Rf4092, and Shaanxi2011 do not use hACE2, a result that is not just a consequence of deletions at the RBD \cite{letko-2020}.
 Further support has been presented against HKU3 in using hACE2 \cite{gralinski-2020}.
 It seems unlikely that Rm1/2004 infects hACE2 because its unfavourable binding free energy \cite{jaramillo-2020}.
 Another result concludes that Rp3 is unable of infect hACE2 or even bat ACE2 \cite{hoffmann-PLOS-2013}.

 We have placed together the alignments involving Tor2, RaTG13, and SARS-CoV-2 at the end of Fig~\ref{fig:bat-clean} for further comparison.
 The whole genome of RaTG13 shares 96\% amino acid sequence identity with SARS-CoV-2, and it is considered the most closely related genome to this CoV \cite{zhang-CurrBio-2020}.
 Considering its spike protein, and RBM, RaTG13 shares respectively 97\% and 76\% amino acid identity with SARS-CoV-2.
 For comparison, RaTG13 shares 79\%, 77\%, and 53\% identity, respectively, for the whole genome, spike protein, and RBM with SARS-CoV Tor2.
 Therefore, SARS-CoV-2 is mostly similar to RaTG13 than SARS-CoV strains in all regions.